 - Set the humidistat to ON when the home is occupied

-This way, the system will only run when the humidity is above the humidity setpoint, and the temperature is above the temperature setpoint.
-So a “safer” setting would be 75° with 55%, and a riskier but more energy-efficient setting would be 80° at 60%
+This way, the system will only run when the humidity is above the humidity setpoint and the temperature is above the temperature setpoint.
+So, a “safer” setting would be 75° at 55%, and a riskier but more energy-efficient setting would be 80° at 60%.

 Close to Make the System Run (Parallel)